tireddy2/hsm-pqc/draft-reddy-pquip-pqc-hsm.md

 list because it is a lattice-based signature scheme, making it susceptible to potential advances in quantum and classical attacks on structured lattices.
 The long-term security of ML-DSA depends on the continued hardness of lattice-based problems, which remain an active area of research.
-In contrast, SLH-DSA, HSS-LMS, and XMSS are based on well-studied hash functions, ensuring their security does not rely on unproven assumptions about lattice hardness.
-Given this uncertainty, use of a hash-based signature such as SLH-DSA may be preferable to ML-DSA for firmware authentication, where cryptographic stability over a long lifetime is a critical requirement.
+Similarly, although SLH-DSA (Stateless Hash-Based Digital Signature Algorithm), a stateless hash-based signature scheme, avoids the complexity of state management, its relatively large signature sizes make it less practical for constrained devices with memory limitations.
+In contrast, HSS-LMS and XMSS are based on well-studied hash functions, ensuring their security does not rely on unproven assumptions about lattice hardness.
+Given this uncertainty, use of a hash-based signature may be preferable to ML-DSA for firmware authentication, where cryptographic stability over a long lifetime is a critical requirement.